Click Here To Schedule A Consultation

 Schedule a Consultation

-• Note: We do not offer virtual consultations
+• Note: We do not offer phone or virtual consultations.
+All appointments are in person at our NYC based office.

 • This field is for validation purposes and should be left unchanged.

 Many treatment options and prevention practices can be implemented to cure back acne and prevent future outbreaks.
 Prevention can be as simple as adjusting your post-workout bathing or increasing the frequency with which you clean your linens.
 When these changes are not enough to prevent back acne, there are many over-the-counter topical cleansers and creams available containing benzoyl peroxide or salicylic acid to help remove dead skin cells, unclog pores, and improve your acne breakouts.
 When these topical treatments fail to improve your bacne, it is time to consult with Dr. Green to see which combination of cosmetic treatments such as HydraFacials, prescription medications such as oral antibiotics, or Isotretinoin (Accutane) may be needed.
-Dr. Green can also help you determine the best skin care products available to keep your skin clear and smooth.
+Dr. Green can also help you create a skin care regimen with the best skin care products available to keep your skin clear and smooth.

 Dr. Michele Green is an internationally renowned board-certified cosmetic dermatologist with over two and a half decades of experience, providing some of the most discerning men and women from around the world with the best non-invasive treatment options available for acne and acne scars.
 In her private dermatology office, located in the Upper East Side neighborhood of Manhattan, she expertly utilizes the most cutting-edge technology and innovative treatment techniques to give her patients natural-looking and long-lasting results that help them to look and feel like the best version of themselves.
 She is consistently voted as one of New York’s best dermatologists by Super Doctors, New York Magazine, and Castle Connolly.
 When you work with Dr. Green, she recommends a unique combination of the best specially formulated skin care products and in-office treatment options to deliver optimal results, whether it be Botox, dermal fillers, chemical peels, laser treatments, or more.